Arctic Canadian Paleocene and Eocene fossil floras and paleoclimates

 - Team member Christopher West commenced a PhD on the Split Lake, Strathcona Fiord and Stenkul Fiord megafloras from Ellesemere Island September 2013, and will defend his PhD dissertation in late summer 2019.

 - Christopher’s analyses are focused on floras that bracket the PETM and ETM-2, hyperthermals / transient warming episodes 56 Ma and 53.7 million years ago that are partial analogs of current anthropogenic warming.

 - New megafloral collections were made by West at Stenkul Fiord in July 2017 as part of the Case-19 expedition of BGR in cooperation with the Geological Survey of Canada (see Palynology below).

-A recent initiative is through a collaboration with Jennifer Galloway (GSC Calgary) and both Lutz Reinhardt and Karsten Piepjohn of the German Federal Department of Geology and Natural Resources (Bundesanstalt für Geowissenschaften und Rohstoffe, or ‘BGR’).
+Recent research involved a collaboration with Jennifer Galloway (GSC Calgary) and both Lutz Reinhardt and Karsten Piepjohn of the German Federal Department of Geology and Natural Resources (Bundesanstalt für Geowissenschaften und Rohstoffe, or ‘BGR’).

 To use fossil pollen and spores (palynology):

 - to develop a basinal palynology stratigraphic scheme for southern and central Ellesmere Island;